 - The man I shared a table with at Java Joe’s who told me to buy Good Economics for Hard Times.
 (I did.
 I need to read it.)

 - The gentleman in the apron and yarmulke who talked to anyone that would listen.
 He was always smiling.
-Expect when he turned toward a private moment.
+Except when he turned toward a private moment.
 Then the smile faded.

 - Folks sitting in booths beneath a panoply of signs that look back on an America when people were social without the help of Twitter, Instagram or YouTube.

 - A barkeep barista in Oskaloosa who drew a beer for a lady and made an espresso for me.

 - A classically trained violinist gigging to earn a living at the Raucous before the Caucus.
 The violinist was fantastic.
 The raucous wasn’t.

 - A woman running a pizza out to a guy sitting in a truck on snow covered 4th St in Des Moines.
 I blinked and there she was with that pizza.

 - All-around good folks hanging out together sitting and standing close, rubbing shoulders and elbows.
 Having fun.

 I wonder how those folks are faring?
 Did any of them lose their job?
 Are their businesses making it?
 Are falafels still selling?
 The coffeeshops?
 The restaurants?
 The people enjoying good times?